From Moscow to St. Petersburg

 Tell friends

-Moscow – Lake Seliger – V. Novgorod - Upper Mandrogi – Petrozavodsk - Kizhi Island – Sortavala - Ruskeala Mountain Park – Vyborg - St. Petersburg
+Moscow – Lake Seliger – V. Novgorod - Upper Mandrogi – Petrozavodsk - Kizhi Island – Sortavala - Ruskeala Mountain Park – St. Petersburg

 We have included a bunch of fabulous winter experiences in this tour, such as dog-sledding, horse-sledding and delightful tubing down ice slides.
 We’ll play snowballs, try skating and cross-country skiing.
 Make sure to participate in ice-fishing or, maybe, even a dive in the immensely cold water?